 Another reason for differences than the quality of the original contracts seems to be the varying level of difficulty of writing good unit tests.
 In particular, we found writing tests for library classes much easier than for application classes because the former have less coupling and are intended for modular use.
-To capture this informal observation we introduce the following metric to measure the coupling of a class C: the number of suppliers of C (classes that C uses both directly and through other classes), which are not also suppliers of class ANY^7 .
+To capture this informal observation we introduce the following metric to measure the coupling of a class C: the number of suppliers of C (classes that C uses both directly and through other classes), which are not also suppliers of class ANY7.
 The average coupling factor for library classes turned out to be 6.1 vs. 16 for application classes, which supports our intuition.
 This difference influences the contract inference results: correctness (91% for library classes vs. 68% for application classes) and expressible recall (88% vs. 65%).
-The difference in recall is especially significant for preconditions (98% vs. 48%), which is quite intuitive, since inferred preconditions are influenced by the test suite more directly that other kinds of contracts.
-This is also reflected in the significant difference in the α_2 factor for preconditions: programmer-written preconditions strengthen inferred ones by a factor of 1.1 in library classes vs. 2.3 in application classes.
+The difference in recall is especially significant for preconditions (98% vs. 48%), which is quite intuitive, since inferred preconditions are influenced by the test suite more directly than other kinds of contracts.
+The significant difference in the α_2 factor for preconditions (programmer-written preconditions strengthen inferred ones by a factor of 1.1 in library classes vs. 2.3 in application classes) also indicates that assertion inference performs worse for preconditions in application classes than for preconditions in library classes, which can also be traced back to the quality of test suites for these two kinds of classes.